 This fabulous vintage set of 2 folding chairs and coffee table are made of hand-tooled leather.
 Note the detailed figures reflective of Aztec or South American gods or warriors and the deep patina of the worn leather.

 This rustic table with peg legs will serve well as a small coffee table or unique side table.
 It is restored so it is strong/stable and has a clear wax finish.

 There is something organic and inviting in the plank hard wood top of this rustic peg leg coffee table.
 It is the years of use that have deepened its character, with a wonderful worn patina grown richer over time.
 Restored and waxed.

-The thick slab top draws one to this rustic coffee table due to the heavy distress seen in every scratch, crack and gouge that came from years of constant use (likely in a butcher's shop).
-There is a slight bow to the top but one can still set glasses upon it.
+The thick slab top draws one to this rustic coffee table due to the heavy distress seen in every scratch, crack, burn mark and gouge that came from years of constant use (likely in a butcher's shop) while the iron bolts in the sides adds an industrial feel.

 This delightful antique pine coffee table has recently been given a white painted finish, adding to the European country charm of the piece.
 The single drawer and turned stretcher base add to the visual appeal, creating great impact in a small space.

 The decorative top of this unique table is made from an old fence.
 The base was base was created to hold the top which is covered with a heavy glass top.
 Fun and Functional, this will make a one of a kind accent piece.